Body found in water during search for missing hospital patient

-A BODY has been found in the search for a man missing for 36 hours from a Lake Macquarie hospital.
+POLICE suspect a man who went missing from Belmont Hospital and whose body was found on the banks of Lake Macquarie may have drowned.

-The body was found in the water on the foreshore of the lake at Dilkera Avenue at Valentine on Wednesday afternoon.
+The body of Mark Walker was found by a man in a fishing boat in the water on the foreshore of the lake at Dilkera Avenue at Valentine on Wednesday afternoon, nearly 36 hours after he disappeared from hospital.

-Police have confirmed the body is believed to be that of Mark Walker, who disappeared from Belmont Hospital around 3am on Tuesday.
+Mr Walker, 45, had last been seen leaving Belmont Hospital around 3am on Tuesday.

+Lake Macquarie Police District chief inspector Peter Vromans said it was a sad end to a two-day search for Mr Walker.

 "Over 20 SES are here assisting us to search the walking tracks plus bushland off those walking tracks, and we also have the water police in the lake doing a search," he said.